-This course covers the technical and managerial aspects of project management as identified by the Project Management Body of Knowledge (PMBOK).
+This course covers the technical and managerial aspects of project management as identified by the Project Management Institute's A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
 Emphasis is placed on defining project management and its relationship to other business disciplines and the development of information systems.
+PMBOK is a registered mark of the Project Management Institute.